 Wicks can sometimes get a buildup on top that resembles a mushroom.
 This commonly occurs with candles made with cotton wicks.
 Between each burn make sure you trim the wick to clear any buildup.

-Soy blended candles contain a percentage of soy wax but are blended with other waxes such as paraffin, coconut or palm wax.
+Candles blended with soy wax will also will contain a percentage of other waxes such as paraffin, coconut or palm wax.
 Companies will label their products soy blend without actually disclosing what other waxes were used to make the blend.
 We do not add any paraffin wax, additives or dyes to any of our candle products.

 Why can't I smell the candle when it's burning?

-After burning the same candle scent for a long period of time your nose and olfactory system becomes less sensitive to the scent making it seem the scent from your candle is gone.
+After burning the same candle scent for a long period of time your nose and olfactory system becomes less sensitive to the fragrance.
 Candle scent throw can only cover a certain amount of square footage.
 Larger rooms with high ceilings and a lot of square footage make it harder for your candle to fill the room with fragrance.
 You may need a few lit candles in certain rooms in your home.